 Instructions

-- Rinse beans, cover with water, and soak for 12 hours.
+- Rinse beans, cover with water, and soak for 12 hours or overnight

 - Drain the cooked beans, reserving the broth.